 Balthazar is one of my top picks for dinner and drinks in Athens, serving modern Mediterranean cuisine with a Japanese twist inside a beautiful mansion house open since 1973.
 The house is open during the winter, with a stunning garden that opens in the summer.
 The decor reminds me of The Arts Club on Dover Street in London.
 Walls decorated with art sculptures and unique pieces, while statement lamps hang from the ceiling.

-The menu is by internationally renowned chef Christoforos Peskias, considered among the top 10 chefs of Greece.
-Peskias is famous for his Tomato Sushi, combining the concept of classic Greek stuffed tomatoes with rice and Japanese sushi, transforming it into a new, deconstructed dish.
-His Tomato Sushi also sums up his signature style, serving up modern Mediterranean food with a Japanese twist.
+The menu is created by internationally renowned chef Christoforos Peskias.
+Peskias is famous for his Tomato Sushi, combining the concept of classic Greek stuffed tomatoes with rice and Japanese sushi, transforming it into a new deconstructed dish.
+His Tomato Sushi also sums up his signature style, serving up modern Mediterranean food with an Asian twist.

-Balthazar is also a really popular place to go just for a drink, with an award winning mixologist serving up some of Athen’s most creative cocktails.
-It typically gets very busy late at night.
+Balthazar is also a really popular place to go just for a drink, with an award-winning mixologist serving up some of Athen’s most creative cocktails.

 amazing pictures!
 Loving this place